1. I live within 10 minutes of the Evil Dead cabin (yes, the original one).

 Zakary McGaha is a writer, reader, dog-lover, and complete horror nut case, currently living in the eastern, mountainous part of Tennessee.
 He lives and breathes horror.
 He is also a student at East Tennessee State University.

 He has been writing since he was a teenager and has had stories appear in a couple anthologies.
-His comedic horror novella Locker Arms is coming soon from Kensington Gore Publishing.
+His comedic horror novella Locker Arms was published by Kensington Gore Publishing.

 KG: What or who inspired you to be a writer?